AsexGenomeEvol/Timema_asex_genomes/6_Structural_Variants/README.md

 done
 ```

 in the following R snippet I will plot all the coverage distributions of split reads and pair end coveages of homozygous and heterozygous variants per individual.
+This was used as a QC of called SNPs.

 ```{R}
 library(AsexStats)